coq/coq/CODE_OF_CONDUCT.md

   and user community should be respectful when dealing with other members as well as with people outside the community.
 - **Be careful in the words that you choose.**
-  We are a community of professionals, and we conduct ourselves professionally.
   Be kind to others.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior aren't acceptable.
   * Violent language or threats or personal insults have no chance to